Deep-Symmetry/lib-carabiner/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.deepsymmetry/lib-carabiner/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.deepsymmetry/lib-carabiner)

-Click the **maven central** badge above to view the repository entry for beat-link.
-The proper format for including the latest release as a dependency in a variety of tools, including Leiningen if you are using beat-link from Clojure, can be found in the **Dependency Information** section.
+Click the **maven central** badge above to view the repository entry for lib-carabiner.
+The proper format for including the latest release as a dependency in a variety of tools, including Leiningen if you are using lib-carabiner from Clojure, can be found in the **Dependency Information** section.

 lib-carabiner uses [slf4j](http://www.slf4j.org/manual.html) to allow